 - With the help of an appraisal letter, you can assure employees that there will always be rewards should they meet or exceed the company’s expectations.
 Employees who go beyond what is expected of them will want to feel that their efforts were not in vain and that the higher-ups have noticed their accomplishments.
 So if you have this type of employee, then you must state in the appraisal letter that he or she will be properly rewarded with either a raise, a promotion, or possibly even both.
 This can help improve a company’s employee retention as most employees want to keep working for a company that notices their hard work.

-- By handing out an appraisal letter, you can help point out the gaps in a particular employee’s training.
-So whether the employee is lagging behind in terms of productivity due to the lack of training or if the employee would like to receive additional training in order to further prepare for his or her advancement within the company, you’ll have to remember that this letter is the best opportunity for you to talk about the company’s goals and expectations as well as make sure that you and the employee are on the same page.
+- By handing out an appraisal letter, you can help point out the gaps in a particular employee training plan.
+So whether the employee is lagging in terms of productivity due to the lack of training or if the employee would like to receive additional training to further prepare for his or her advancement within the company, you’ll have to remember that this letter is the best opportunity for you to talk about the company’s goals and expectations as well as make sure that you and the employee are on the same page.
 This will tell the employee what he or she should expect in terms of advancement in the company, as well as inform the employee about the expectations of the company regarding his performance.

 - You’re going to have to remember that the main purpose of an appraisal is to help an employee, so you’re going to have to be serious when you write it.
 This means that it’s going to have to be made as professionally as possible.
 So when you’re creating the letter, that means you’re only supposed to focus on the employee’s performance and nothing else.
-You shouldn’t take into account the employee’s personality or anything else that has no effect on how well he or she is doing at work.
+You shouldn’t take into account the employee’s personality or anything else that does not affect how well he or she is doing at work.

-- Remember that this is a formal letter, so it’s best that you keep its tone as polite as possible.
+- Remember that this is a formal letter, so you should keep its tone as polite as possible.
 Even if the employee that you’re sending the letter to has given you so many problems in the past, you shouldn’t allow frustration to take control as you’re writing.
 All you have to do is focus on the employee’s performance.
-You definitely do not want to say anything that you may end up regretting as it could cause additional problems for you.
+You do not want to say anything that you may end up regretting as it could cause additional problems for you.

 - The letter should be concise.
 It shouldn’t overload the employee, rather it should be straightforward and tell the employee what he or she needs to know.
 This means that you should tell the employee what a fantastic job he or she did and explain why he or she is being praised, or you could warn the employee that his or her performance isn’t exactly meeting the standards of the company.
 After that, follow it up with the kind of reward that the employee should receive, or the consequence that the employee will undergo for continually underperforming.

-- After you’re finally done writing your letter, be sure that you go through all of the information that you included in the letter.
+- After you’re finally done writing your letter of intent, be sure that you go through all of the information that you included in the letter.
 You’re going to have to ensure that there are no spelling or grammar errors so that you’ll show the employee who receives the letter that you’re taking this very seriously.
 However, the most important thing you have to make sure is error-free is the information regarding the employee’s performance.
-The application letter is basically everything that will tell an employee if he or she is doing a good job, so one wrong piece of information could possibly confuse the employee.
+The application letter is everything that will tell an employee if he or she is doing a good job, so one wrong piece of information could confuse the employee.
 So go through the letter and see if there’s any important information that you may have forgotten to include.
-It’s best that you have a third party, such as a friend or family member, to help you out in spotting any mistakes that you may have missed.
+You should have a third party, such as a friend or family member, to help you out in spotting any mistakes that you may have missed.

 Appraisal Letter Template from Executive Director

-Appraisal Letter Template for Revised Compensation and Benefits
+Boss Appraisal Letter for Revised Compensation and Benefits

 How to write a self-appraisal letter for personal development

-Employee performance reviews or appraisals are always going to be necessary for every organization.
-So in the event that you’re going to have to make this kind of letter, then you can go through any of our available articles to give you more information on how to create one.
+Employee acknowledgment letters or appraisals are always going to be necessary for every organization.
+So if you’re going to have to make this kind of letter, then you can go through any of our available articles to give you more information on how to create one.